-You can submit a business project with the purpose of creating or acquiring a business in Québec where you will control at least 25% of the capital equity with a value of at least C$100,000.
+You can submit a business project to create or acquire a business in Québec where you will control at least 25% of the capital equity with a value of at least C$100,000.

 The other option is to submit an application showing that you have acquired at least 25% of capital equity in a business in Québec with a value of at least C$100,000.

-You must manage the business yourself or participate in it as management and operations partner on a daily basis.
+You must manage the business yourself or participate in it as a management and operations partner daily.

 You will be further assessed based on factors such as:

 - the nature and duration of your training